kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ### 2. transformation for camera shift

-Based on the above assumption, we can estimate the x and y coordinates of the object and camera.
-However, we still not know the z coordinate (z-depth) of them.
-We apply the following tricks to estimate them.
-As shown in the following, we mark four landmarks.
-These landmarks are easy to tracked in the projected center, left and right views.
-Accoring to these corresponing points and perspective projection matrix, we can get the transform formula of the car horizontal shift.
+Based on these assumption, we have the x and y coordinates of the object and camera.
+We need furthur to estimate the z coordinate (z-depth) for projection.
+The tricks of corresponding landmarks are used to estimate them.
+These landmarks marked in the following images are easy to tracked in the all three views.  z-depth and the projection matrix are calculated accoring to these corresponing points.

 <table border="1">
 <tr>